 fbpx

-Have you ever typed out your answer to the question, “What does your spiritual life mean to you?”
-Recently someone asked me to do this.
+Have you considered your answer to the question, “What does your spiritual life mean to you?”
+Recently, someone asked me to do this.
 I thought it was a great exercise and wanted to share my answer with you.
-If you have not thought about this recently, I encourage you to type out your answer.
-It makes you think a bit deeper about your response.
+If you’ve not thought about this recently, I encourage you to write out your answer.
+It will make you think a bit deeper about your response.

 My spiritual life is my connection to God, to Spirit, to something bigger than me.
 It is my pathway to peace.
-It is what helps ground and centers me.
-For a long time, I was waiting for it all to make perfect sense to me.
-I wanted hard, concrete answers to allow myself to feel truly connected.
+It helps ground and center me.
+For a long time, I was waiting for it all to make perfect sense.
+I wanted hard, concrete answers to allow me to feel truly connected.

 I was raised Catholic.
 As I became an adult, I did not feel the pull to continue attending Sunday mass, so I stopped.
-I tried to reconnect multiple times because I wanted to feel that spiritual connection, but just couldn’t.
-I can recall having conversations with friends that were connected to their church, to their faith in religion.
-I wanted that, but there was a disconnect, something in me that knew it was not my spiritual path.
-I felt like there were too many unanswered questions and too many conflicting messages which caused me to lack faith in the church.
+I tried to reconnect multiple times because I wanted to feel that spiritual connection, but I just couldn’t.
+I can recall having conversations with friends who were connected to their church and their faith in religion.
+I wanted that, but there was a disconnect; something in me knew it was not my spiritual path.
+I felt like there were too many unanswered questions and too many conflicting messages, which caused me to lack faith in the church.

+Was that it?
 Was it faith that I was missing?
 Faith in something bigger than me?
-Faith that everything will, can work out?
-Faith that there is a reason for why things happen or don’t happen?
+Faith that everything will work out?
+Faith that there’s a reason for why things happen or don’t happen?
 Faith that there is a predetermined path in life for me?

-It was energy healing that opened me up.
+Intuitive healing opened me up.
 It was amazing.
 I couldn’t fully describe how it was happening or what was happening.
 All I knew was that I felt lighter, freer, and a bit more hopeful each time I experienced a session.

 I had also tried multiple types of traditional talk therapy, but they didn’t help me at the time.
 Was it because I did not find the “right” therapist for me?
 I don’t know.
-Although what I did know was that my energy healing sessions were allowing my body, mind, and my soul to release the hurt, pain, disappointment, shame, guilt, sadness, grief, anger, etc., etc., that I had been holding on to for all of those years.
+However, what I did know was that my intuitive healing sessions were allowing my body, mind, and soul to release the hurt, pain, disappointment, shame, guilt, sadness, grief, anger, etc., that I had been holding on to for all of those years.

 Wait, is this what it feels like to have faith?
 Faith that I will be okay?
 Faith that there is something bigger than me, guiding me, supporting me?
 Faith that everything can and will work out?
 It felt good.
 It felt like I could stop holding my breath and finally exhale.

 I believe that my spiritual life is always evolving, changing, and shifting as I do.
 I am okay with that.
 I love learning and digging into personal growth and development.
-Although at the core it is all about returning to love.
-Love for myself, love for my life, love for everything, and everyone.
-I have let go of the idea that it needs to make perfect sense.
+Although, at the core, it is all about returning to love.
+Love for myself, love for my life, love for everything and everyone.
+I had to let go of the idea that it needed to make perfect sense.
 I also no longer need hard, concrete answers to feel connected (that doesn’t mean that sometimes I would still like them).

 • I am connected to something bigger than me – God, Spirit.